dwayne/elm-calculator-tutorial/src/application-logic/README.md

 Let's get started on the [rational numbers](./rational-numbers/index.html).

-## An Aside: My Historically Accurate First Draft
+## An Aside: My Historically Accurate First Attempt

 This is how I literally first worked my way through the project when I was learning Elm: